vedaareydeva/hackerrank/README.md

 ## 7. For Loop in C
 Run a loop and write the inputted words' english word and if its odd or even.

+## 8. Bitwise Operators
+Input two numbers and perform bitwise AND, OR and XOR operations and print max values from each.